 Why is it difficult for children to clean their own room or put away the legos they spewed all over the floor?
 They will pull out every toy on the shelf, but when it’s time to pick up they sit in the middle of the mess paralyzed.
 I know I, as a new mom, expected my first born to learn responsibility and clean his messes on his own by age five.
 I don’t know about you, but I needed a reality check!

 It is true that our children are capable of small amounts of responsibility at early ages, yet even a seven-year-old can feel defeated in the middle of a mess by herself.
 So how do we help them succeed?
 When we lovingly plant a seed in good soil, we give it plenty of sunlight.
 We water it and even fertilize it.
-We protect it through the storms.
+We protect it from the storms.
 We nurture it.
 Why?
 Because we believe that seed will grow into a beautiful blossom.

 "Mom, I've got my room clean!"
 Robby races upstairs to announce before I even have the dishes done from our Saturday morning breakfast.